dengliangshi/dengliangshi.github.io/_posts/2017-01-01-neural-network-language-models.md

 abstract: Different architectures of neural network language models are decribed in this post, including feedforward neural network language model, recurrent neural network model and its long short term memory version.
 Variants of these nerual network language models will also be discussed, like using different activation functions, with or without direct connections between input and output layers and adopting bias terms or not.
 General issues about training and testing neural network language models are also included in this post.
 ---

-### 1. Introduction
+#### 1. INTRODUCTION
 Generally, well designed language model (LM) makes a critical difference in various natural language processing (NLP) tasks, including speech recognition, machine translation, semantic extraction and etc. Language modeling, therefore, has been the research focus in NLP field all the time, and a large number of sound research results have been published for decades.
 N-gram based language modeling, a non-paramtric approach, is used to be state of the art, but now a paramtric approach, neural network language modeling is considered to show the best performance, and become the most commonly used language modeling technique.

 Although some previous attempts ([Miikkulainen and Dyer, 1991](http://ftp.cs.ucla.edu/tech-report/1990-reports/900001.pdf); [Schmidhuber, 1996](http://www.complexity.ru/papers/textcompression.pdf); [Xu and Rudnicky, 2000](http://isca-speech.org/archive/archive_papers/icslp_2000/i00_1202.pdf)), details on which are provided by [Schwenk (2007)](http://wiki.inf.ed.ac.uk/twiki/pub/CSTR/ListenSemester2_2009_10/sdarticle.pdf), have been made to apply artificial neural network into language modeling, neural network language modeling has attracted researches' attention only after [Bengio et al. (2001, 2003)](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf).
 Neural network language models did not show prominent advantage over other language models until Mikolov investigates recurrent neural network for language modeling (Mikolov et al., [2010](http://isca-speech.org/archive/archive_papers/interspeech_2010/i10_1045.pdf), [2011](http://www.mirlab.org/conference_papers/International_Conference/ICASSP%202011/pdfs/0005528.pdf); Mikolov, [2012](http://www.fit.vutbr.cz/~imikolov/rnnlm/thesis.pdf)).
 After more than a decade's research, there are numerous imporvements, marginal or critical, have been proposed over NNLMs.

-### 2. Neural Network Language Models, NNLMs
+#### 2. NEURAL NETWORK LANGUAGE MODELS, NNLMs
 The goal of neural network language models are to learn the probability function of word sentences in a language, therefore they are also termed as neural probabilistic lanuage models or neural statistic lanuage models.
 The probability of a word sequence $$w_1w_2...w_k$$ can be represented by the production of the conditional probability of each word given all the previous ones:

 $$
 P\;=\;\prod^{k}_{t=1}P(w_t{\mid}w_1...w_{t-1})
 $$

-Statistic language models all take this chain rule as base.
-[Any Assumption?]
+Statistic language models all take this chain rule as base, and this rule is built under the assumption that words in a sequence only depend on their prvious context.
+Nevertheless, this is not always the case in natural languages.

-#### 2.1 Feedforward Neural Network Language Model, FNNLM
+##### 2.1 Feedforward Neural Network Language Model, FNNLM
 The architecture of the original feedforward neural network language model (FNNLM) in [Bengio et al. (2001, 2003)](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf) is showed as in Figure 1.
 In Bengio's model, a vocabulary is pre-built from a training data set, and the order of words in it is fixed.
 So each word in this vocabulary has a unique index, just like a fixed order word list.
 The object of FNNLM is to evaluate the probabilty $$P(w_t{\mid}w_{1}...w_{t-1})$$, but, for lack of an effective representation of history, FNNLM follows the assumption of N-gram approach that the probabilty of a word in a word sequence depends on only the direct $$(n-1)$$ predecessor word:

 $$P(w_t|w_1...w_{t-1})\;\approx\;P(w_t{\mid}w_{t-n+1}...w_{t-1})$$